Art Monastery

 The Art Monastery is an American non-profit organization based in Hawi, Hawai'i and founded in San Francisco, California (with previous locations in Calvi dell'Umbria, Labro, Caramanico Terme, and Lecce, Italy; and Springfield, Vermont).
 The Art Monastery Project was founded by American artists Suiko Betsy McCall and Christopher Fülling in 2007 with the purpose of converting an historic Italian monastery into an international art production center in cooperation with the community that hosts it.

-A pilot project was created at the Casale Santa Brigida in Calvi dell’Umbria now known as countryhouse Vista sull'oliveto.
+A pilot project was created at the Casale Santa Brigida in Calvi dell’Umbria now known as country house Vista sull'oliveto.
 In 2010 the Art Monastery Project found residence in the monastery San Antonio of the medieval Italian hill town Labro, 1.5 hours north east of Rome.
 The building dates back to the 17th century when it was a Franciscan monastery.
 It now houses also the archives of Labro, a hotel, a theater and a church.
 The project was later hosted by L'accademia dell Rinascimento Mediterraneo outside Lecce, Puglia, Italy.
 In 2015, the Art Monastery relocated to a 7-acre farm on the banks of the Connecticut River in southern Vermont.
 Seven years later, the project seized the opportunity to take up residence on a 14-acre sanctuary and permaculture farm on the Big Island of Hawai'i.

 The Art Monastery cultivates personal awakening and cultural transformation through artmaking, spiritual practice, and reciprocal relationship with the earth.
 The non-profit currently offers meditation & creativity classes, silent meditation retreats, and transformational rituals online and in various retreat centers in California, Alaska, and Vermont.